2015–16 Premier League

 The 2015–16 Premier League (known as the Barclays Premier League for sponsorship reasons) was the 24th season of the Premier League, the top English professional league for association football clubs, since its establishment in 1992, and the 117th season of top-flight English football overall.
 The season began on 8 August 2015, and was scheduled to conclude on 15 May 2016.
 However, the match between Manchester United and Bournemouth on the final day was postponed to 17 May 2016 due to a suspicious package found at Old Trafford.

 Chelsea began the season as defending champions of the 2014–15 season.
 Bournemouth, Watford and Norwich City entered as the three promoted teams from the 2014–15 Football League Championship.

-Leicester City, managed by Italian Claudio Ranieri, were crowned champions for the first time in their 132-year history, with 2 games to spare, becoming the 24th club to become English football champions, and the sixth club to win the Premier League.
-Many commentators consider this to be one of the greatest sporting shocks in history, especially given that Leicester spent a great deal of the previous season at the bottom of the table before rallying towards the season's end to finish 14th.
+Leicester City, managed by Italian Claudio Ranieri, were crowned champions for the first time in their 132-year history (with two games to spare), becoming the 24th club to become English football champions, and the sixth club to win the Premier League.
+Many commentators consider this to be one of the greatest sporting shocks in history, especially when it is considered that Leicester spent a great deal of the previous season at the bottom of the table before rallying towards the season's end to finish 14th.
 At the beginning of the season, bookmakers had given Leicester City odds of 5000/1 to win the league.
 On 28 November 2015, Leicester striker Jamie Vardy set a new record by scoring in 11 consecutive matches with his goal against Manchester United, surpassing Ruud van Nistelrooy's Premier League record of 10 straight games with a goal, which he set in 2003.
-Leicester celebrated their title win with renditions of "Nessun dorma" and "Con te partirò" by Andrea Bocelli, who sang for the Leicester fans on the pitch of the King Power Stadium in May.

 Aston Villa, one of seven teams who had played in the Premier League since its inaugural season, were relegated from the top flight in England for the first time since 1987.

-This was the last season in which the league was sponsored by Barclays; effective next season onwards, it would simply be known as the Premier League, with no sponsors attached.
+This was the last season in which the league was sponsored by Barclays; effective the following season onwards, it would simply be known as the Premier League, with no sponsors attached.